National security advisor: Russia must stay out of election

 Senior Trump administration officials have been eager to focus more on China in discussing election interference, asserting that Beijing is the more potent danger.

-Career intelligence officials say China is a major espionage concern, but there is bipartisan consensus, including in a Republican-led Senate intelligence committee report, that Russia directly interfered in 2016 as it tried to help President Donald Trump defeat Democrat Hillary Clinton.
+Career intelligence officials say China is a major espionage concern.
+But there is bipartisan consensus, including in a Republican-led Senate intelligence committee report, that Russia directly interfered in 2016 as it tried to help President Donald Trump defeat Democrat Hillary Clinton.

 This year, intelligence officials say, Russia is working to denigrate Democratic nominee Joe Biden.